 *The Recipe Card below includes all the full measurements for these ingredients!

 Pork belly: Pork belly is one of the golden cuts of pork for adobo due to its fat content.
-Feel free to use other cuts if you prefer, such as shoulder or hock.
+Feel free to use other cuts if you prefer, such as pork shoulder, ribs, or hock.
+As for sizes, mom rarely measured, but go for thick cuts, around 1 to 1.5 inch cubes or chunks, so they become melt-in-your-mouth tender.

-Garlic, bay leaves, peppercorns: These are the standard aromatics we’ll need to make a classic pork adobo.
-Crush the peppercorns, and you’ll get a sharper, more intense pepper flavor all throughout.
+Garlic, bay leaves, black peppercorns: These are the standard aromatics we’ll need to make a classic pork adobo.
+Grind the peppercorns, and you’ll get a sharper, more intense pepper flavor throughout.
 Keep them whole, and the aroma and essence of the peppercorn will be milder (this is also the traditional method).
+Either way works, but if you’d like to avoid biting into whole ones (which are not fun at all), keep them ground!

-Brown sugar: Brown sugar gives the adobo a deep, caramel flavor that compliments the savoriness of the sauce.
+Brown sugar: This gives the adobo a deep, caramel flavor that compliments the savoriness of the sauce.
+I like going for dark brown for a deeper taste, but light can also work.

 Soy sauce: This will form the basis of our adobo.
-If you can, go for Filipino soy sauce like Datu Puti or Marca Piña.
+If you can, go for Filipino soy sauces like Datu Puti or Marca Piña.
+Otherwise, Chinese light-soy sauce can also work as a substitute.

-Cane vinegar: The key ingredient for adobo, which gives the dish its signature tang.
+White vinegar: The key ingredient for adobo, which gives the dish its signature tang.
 Traditional recipes use either cane vinegar or coconut vinegar.
-Otherwise, any standard white vinegar, apple cider vinegar or rice wine vinegar can work as quick replacements.
+Otherwise, any kinds of vinegar, such as distilled white, apple cider vinegar, or rice vinegar can work as quick replacements.

 Instructions